simeng-yang/Fairy15/README.md

 A high-concept sci-fi, multiplayer, first person, dogfight game.
 Stylistic, colourful, with gorgeous varied terrain.
 Two or more players can ready-up into an exciting battle in the skies, filled with deadly bullets.
 Players can control the movement of the their respective jets with the WASD keys and fire with SPACE.

+Fun fact: The name Fairy_15 is inspired by the lead player object being an F15 jet and the scenery being dominated by a "fairy" castle.